-Adopt a schedule of work and complete a draft document preparation profile for review and approval by IAEA and the Subcommittee.
-Resolve any differences between the work plan of the Subcommittee and the final IAEA document preparation profile.
+Adopt a schedule of work and complete a draft document preparation profile for review and approval by IAEA and member States.
+Resolve any differences between the workplan of the Subcommittee and the final IAEA document preparation profile.
 Initiate framework drafting and consultation meetings.

 Hold framework drafting and consultation meetings.
-Review progress on the draft framework and confirm final version of work plan with the Subcommittee.
-Prepare draft framework for review by the Subcommittee and IAEA.
+Review progress on the draft framework and confirm final version of workplan with the Subcommittee.
+Prepare draft framework for the review of the member States of the Subcommittee and the member States of IAEA.

 The Subcommittee will review the draft framework.
-Hold framework drafting and consultation meetings to revise the draft framework based on the comments received from member States of, and other entities represented at, the Subcommittee and IAEA.
+Hold framework drafting and consultation meetings to revise the draft framework based on the comments received from member States of the Subcommittee and member States of IAEA.
 Prepare final framework.

-Review and endorsement of final framework by the Subcommittee and IAEA.
+Review and endorsement of final framework by the Subcommittee.
 Publication of the framework.